Triplicate-Group/sommer-lawn/src/content/page/privacy.md

 #### Opt-In

-By sending an SMS to any of our numbers, you agree to receive SMS messages from Sommer Lawn.
+By checking the SMS opt-in checkbox on our quote form at <https://quote.sommerlawn.com>, you agree to be contacted by us for service updates or marketing.

 #### Opt-Out Methods